 Haworth, NJ 07641

-St. Luke's is located east of the Garden State Parkway and west of the Palisades Interstate Parkway about 4 miles south of the New York State line in the beautiful Northern Valley section of New Jersey in the Borough of Haworth.
-We are convenient to the neighboring boroughs of Dumont, New Milford, Closter, Cresskill and Demarest.
+St. Luke's is located in northern Bergen County Borough of Haworth, convenient to the neighboring boroughs of Dumont, New Milford, Closter, Cresskill and Demarest.

 Have a question about our church?
 A prayer concern you'd like to share?
 Interested in talking to us about a baptism, wedding or funeral?
-Want to receive our eNewsletter and Parish News alerts?
-Please contact us and let us know your need.
+Please contact us and let us know